 7.4.2.
-Aluminium
+7.4.2 Aluminium

-No sites exceeded the ANZECC trigger value of 0.055mg/L for aluminium, on the August sampling occasion, (Figure 18).
-In fact no site even reached the limit of reporting for Aluminium which is 0.02mg/L. During the October Sampling occasion the samples were not analysed for aluminium due to a miscommunication with the laboratory.
+South Chittering Creek (BRN22), Marbling (BRN23), Yalliawarra (BRN25) and Gray Rd (BRN27) were above the ANZECC guideline of 0.055mg/L on the August sampling occasion (Figure 18).
+Lake Rd (BRN15) and Gray Rd (BRN27) exceeded the guideline on the October sampling occasion.
+In fact no site even reached the limit of reporting for Aluminium which is 0.02mg/L.occasion the samples were not analysed for aluminium due to a miscommunication with the laboratory.

-Figure 18: Aluminium concentrations in surface water within the Brockman River catchment on the 26th August 2010.
+Figure 18: Aluminium concentrations in surface water within the Brockman River catchment on the 526th August 22nd 22010.